OPS-E2E-PPE/VBA-Docs/api/Word.Section.Headers.md

 keywords: vbawd10.chm156827769
 f1_keywords:
 - vbawd10.chm156827769
-ms.prod: word
 api_name:
 - Word.Section.Headers
 ms.assetid: 72b61449-2f93-a67a-2757-3c0441961307
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Section.Headers property (Word)

 Returns a **[HeadersFooters](Word.headersfooters.md)** collection that represents the headers for the specified section.
 Read-only.

 ## Syntax

 _expression_. `Headers`

 _expression_ A variable that represents a '[Section](Word.Section.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
 To return a **HeadersFooters** collection that represents the footers for the specified section, use the **[Footers](Word.Section.Footers.md)** property.

 ## Example